ids-s1-19/website/content/home/project.md

 question(s).
 (You can update these later as you work on your project.)
   -  What results from these specific statistical methods are needed to support your hypothesized answer?
-- Section 3 - Data: Place your data in the `/data` folder, and add dimensions and codebook to the README in this folder.
-Then print out the output of `glimpse()` or `skim()` of your data frame.

 Each section should be no more than 1 page (excluding figures).
 You can check a print preview to confirm length.
 You will turn in your proposal as your HW 05